TIBCOSoftware/snappydata/docs/howto/store_and_query_json_objects.md

 <a id="howto-JSON"></a>
 # How to Store and Query JSON Objects

-You can insert JSON data in SnappyData tables and execute queries on the tables.
+You can insert JSON data in TIBCO ComputeDB tables and execute queries on the tables.

 **Code Example: Loads JSON data from a JSON file into a column table and executes query**

 The code snippet loads JSON data from a JSON file into a column table and executes the query against it.
 The source code for JSON example is located at [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala).
-After creating SnappySession, the JSON file is read using Spark API and loaded into a SnappyData table.
+After creating Snappy session, the JSON file is read using Spark API and loaded into a TIBCO ComputeDB table.

-**Get a SnappySession**:
+**Get a Snappy Session**:

 ```pre
 val spark: SparkSession = SparkSession